Picture

 Add to Cart

-The COVID-19 pandemic had a negative impact on the mobility as a Service Market.
+The COVID-19 pandemic hurt mobility as a Service Market.
 With the lockdown and social distancing norms implemented worldwide, the need for mobility was reduced except for emergency purposes.
 With almost zero public movements, the major business area of the market was severely hit, and the economy took a nosedive.
-Additionally, the social distancing norms across different countries forced people to opt for private transport over the usual ride-hailing services, which further restricted the growth of the market for 2020.
-Even the post-pandemic revival expectations for the market do not look great due to the general preference for private mobility.
+Although the COVID-19 pandemic has caused problems for the market, it has also given rise to chances for innovation and adaptation, such as the deployment of MaaS solutions for contactless payments and contact tracking.

 Asia-Pacific is the Fastest Growing Market